There’s an old adage that asks the question, how do you eat an elephant? The answer, as you may already know, is one mouthful at a time.

 In the 2019 survey of CIPS members, which formed the basis of our Indirect Procurement Report 2019 - The Future of MRO, 39% of UK businesses said continuous improvement initiatives are high on their agenda.
 So much so that they are making Maintenance, Repair and Operations (MRO) spending more of a strategic business focus.

-“Expectations have increased due to higher demands from organisations to deliver with a transparency that’s critical to long-term partnerships”Peter Malpas, Regional Vice President Northern Europe, RS Components
+“Expectations have increased due to higher demands from organisations to deliver with a transparency that’s critical to long-term partnerships”Peter Malpas, President for EMEA, RS Components

 Taking a proactive stance